 I have only been describing Historical Explorations.
 Historical Explorations is one of four new types of lessons Nearpod will offer in the Historical Perspectives and Literacy curriculum.
 Other offerings include;

-This update will bring the world into the classroom while promoting critical thinking skills, collaboration, reading analysis, reading comprehension, information literacy, digital citizenship, empathy, and social-emotional learning.
+This update will bring the world into the classroom while promoting critical thinking skills, collaboration, reading analysis, reading comprehension, information literacy, digital citizenship, empathy, and social and emotional learning.
 I. Cannot.
 Wait.